Hey, it's me, Krystal Kirkland

 Writing, talks, and press

-My curiosity extends beyond the technical and creative world.
-I like to push the limits physically, I've biked from Seattle to Portland in one day, scaled mountains across the US, and I spend a lot of time outdoors to balance the time I spend in my head.
-I love hiking, climbing, yoga, and salsa dancing.
+I love a good shenanigan!
+I've biked from Seattle to Portland in one day, scaled mountains across the US, and I spend a lot of time outdoors.
+I also like rock climbing, yoga, making pottery, and salsa dancing.

 My favorite thing of all time, though, is to spend time with those I love and a good belly laugh <3